Online Study

 This course is your gateway to mastering screen comedy writing, whether you’re a complete beginner dreaming of your first script or a seasoned writer ready to sharpen your edge across untapped subgenres.

-Experienced scribes, TV pros, and film enthusiasts will relish the deep‑dive into eight high‑impact comedy modes, from action‑crime chaos like Hot Fuzz to sci‑fi absurdity in Everything Everywhere All at Once, unlocking fresh techniques to elevate your voice and make your next project stand out in a crowded market.
+Experienced scribes, TV pros, and film enthusiasts will relish the deep dive into seven high impact comedy modes, from action chaos like Hot Fuzz to fantasy comedy in Good Omens, unlocking fresh techniques to elevate your voice and make your next project stand out in a crowded market.

-Everyone - emerging talents building a portfolio, career writers seeking genre versatility, or comedy lovers wanting structured skill‑building, will finish with original material, expert feedback, and Comedy Writing MA (Online) eligibility, transforming your passion into professional momentum.
+Everyone, emerging talents building a portfolio, career writers seeking genre versatility, or comedy lovers wanting structured skill building, will finish with original material, expert feedback, and MA eligibility, transforming passion into professional momentum.

-You’ll get downloadable script extracts from icons like Shaun of the Dead and The Thick of It to study hands‑on, spotting exactly how masters handle structure and punchlines, followed by guided readings that clarify pro techniques without the guesswork.
+You’ll get script extracts from icons like Life of Brian and The Thick of It to study hands‑on, spotting exactly how masters handle structure and punchlines, followed by guided readings that clarify pro techniques without the guesswork.

 Expect structured writing exercises tailored to that week’s genre, building to a creative task you submit for peer review, all paced to fit your life with asynchronous forums for discussion and consistent tutor feedback to iron out hurdles as you go.

-To hit the ground running, watch at least one essential or cult film or TV episode from each week’s reading list, such as Shaun of the Dead for horror comedy or When Harry Met Sally for rom‑com, and, if available, read one corresponding script before the course starts.
+To hit the ground running, watch at least one essential or cult film or TV episode from each week’s reading list, such as Ted Lasso for Location comedy or When Harry Met Sally for rom com, and, if available, read one corresponding script before the course starts.

 The following resources are available to participants enrolled on this online short course: